7 Tips to make New Year's resolutions with growth mindset

 3. False beliefs about happiness keeps us unhappy

 We all want to be happy, but we often miscalculate the things that would actually make us happier and pursue a set of wrong beliefs about it.
 As Easterbrook explains in his book “The Progress Paradox: How Life Gets Better While People Feel Worse,” linking material wealth to happiness has been proved to be an endless dissatisfaction since there will always be something you can’t afford.
 You will also have “reference anxiety,” comparing yourself to those around you and worrying that you are not keeping up.

 Easterbrook also makes an excellent point saying that “Most of what people really want in life—love, friendship, respect, family, standing, fun—is not priced and does not pass through the market.
 If something isn’t priced, you can’t buy it, so possessing money doesn’t help much.”

 4. Vulnerability allows us to take risks

 Being uncertain is one reason we avoid vulnerability, but it is also a major reason we avoid risk.
 If we can’t be allowed to be uncertain of the outcome, we’ll be locked into the same path (situations, people, activities, etc.), and we won’t adapt when needed.
 In other words, allowing yourself to be vulnerable is also a sign of courage!

 You can start questioning yourself, what are you not doing to avoid vulnerability?

 5. Trust and connection builds intimacy

-Connection teaches trust and builds intimacy, and our sense of belonging and safety depends also on that, and ultimately our happiness.
-Trust can be difficult if we keep the memories when we were hurt and take them personal, and intimacy can be built easier when we are authentic without playing roles.
+Connection teaches trust and builds intimacy, and our sense of belonging and safety also depends on that and, ultimately, our happiness.
+Trust can be difficult if we keep the memories of when we were hurt and take them personally, and intimacy can be built easier when we are authentic without playing roles.
 And both aspects are an ongoing process of having an attitude of understanding, forgiving, and trusting!